Mostafa-Abdelaleem/Flask-db-oc/README.md

 ***3- create an OpenShift Project***

-- from terminal log in to your OC cluster using API Endpoint	ex.`	https://api.ocp-eu2****` and create project you can also copy login command from OC web console by pressing on your user in the top right corner then copy login command
+- from terminal log in to your OC cluster and create a new project
 ```
-oc login "your OC API Endpoint"
 oc new-project flask-db-project
 ```